Neoclassical metal: History of the style and influences

-In the 1960s and 1970s, there were many works that influenced this subgenre, Deep Purple's Concerto for Group and Orchestra being the most important one.
+Since the 1960s and 1970s, many works contributed to influence neoclassical metal, Deep Purple's Concerto for Group and Orchestra being the most important one.
 Other bands, like Rainbow, also featured neoclassical influences.
 Early classical influences within hard rock and heavy metal are most notably found in the playing of Jon Lord, Keith Emerson, Ritchie Blackmore, Uli Jon Roth and Randy Rhoads.
-But it was in the 1980s when neoclassical metal became a distinct subgenre.
+But it was in the 1980s that neoclassical guitar playing made its way from hard rock into heavy metal.

-Heavy metal guitar technique developed rapidly from its late-1960s beginnings to its late-1980s peak, but before the 1980s, few metal guitarists displayed the advanced technical proficiency which is a hallmark of the neoclassical metal style.
+Heavy metal guitar technique developed rapidly from its late-1960s beginnings to its late-1980s peak, but before the 1980s, few metal guitarists had displayed the advanced technical proficiency which is a hallmark of the neoclassical metal style.
 The popularization and growth of neoclassical metal is closely related to the ascension of the guitar "shredding" movement.

 The "golden age" of neoclassical metal in the middle to late 1980s revolved around the sizeable roster of flashy electric-guitar soloists who recorded mostly instrumental albums for Mike Varney's Shrapnel Records label.
 Swedish guitarist Yngwie Malmsteen, widely regarded as the originator and still-reigning king of neoclassical metal, was brought to the United States by Varney to sign with Shrapnel Records in 1982.

 Many subsequent Shrapnel artists, including Tony MacAlpine, Vinnie Moore, Joey Tafolla, Michael Angelo Batio, Paul Gilbert, David T. Chastain, Jason Becker, Marty Friedman, and, most famously, Joe Satriani and Steve Vai emerged in the latter 1980s as exemplars of the neoclassical style.